abogoyavlensky/automigrate/README.md

 #### Fields

 Each field is a vector of three elements: `[:field-name :field-type {:some-option :option-value}]`.
-Third element is optional, but name and type are required.
+The third element is optional, but name and type are required.

-First element is a name of a field and must be a keyword.
+The first element is the name of a field and must be a keyword.

 ##### Field types
-Second element could be a keyword or a vector of keyword and integer.
+The second element could be a keyword or a vector of keyword and integer.
-Available field types are presented in following table:
+Available field types are presented in the following table:

 | Field type             | Description                                                         |
 |------------------------|---------------------------------------------------------------------|